-Profit maximization is the main aim of any business and therefore it is also an objective of financial management.
-Profit maximization, in financial management, represents the process or the approach by which profits (EPS) of the business are increased.
-In simple words, all the decisions whether investment, financing, or dividend etc are focused on maximizing the profits to optimum levels.
+Profit maximization is the main aim of any business, and therefore it is also an objective of financial management.
+In financial management, it represents the process or the approach by which profits Earning Per Share (EPS) is increased.
+All the decisions, whether investment or financing, etc., focus on maximizing the profits to optimum levels.

-Profit maximization is the traditional approach and the primary objective of financial management.
-It implies that every decision relating to business is evaluated in the light of profits.
-All the decision with respect to new projects, acquisition of assets, raising capital, distributing dividends etc are studied for their impact on profits and profitability.
-If the result of a decision is perceived to have a positive effect on the profits, the decision is taken further for implementation.
+It is the traditional approach and the primary objective of financial management.
+It implies that every decision relating to business evaluates in the light of profits.
+All the decisions concerning new projects, acquisition of assets, raising capital, etc., are studied for their impact on profits and profitability.
+If the result of a decision is perceived to affect the profits positively, the decision is taken further for implementation.

 The Rationale / Benefits:

-Profit maximization theory is based on profits and profits are a must for survival of any business.
+Profit maximization theory is based on profits, and they are a must for the survival of any business.

 The profit maximization objective indirectly caters to social welfare.
 In a business, profits prove efficient utilization and allocation of resources.
-Resource allocation and payments for land, labor, capital, and organization takes care of social and economic welfare.
+Resource allocation and payments for land, labor, capital, and organization ensure social and economic welfare.

 Limitations of Profit Maximization as an Objective of Financial Management

-The term “Profit” is a vague term.
-It is because different mindset will have a different perception of profit.
-For e.g. profits can be the net profit, gross profit, before tax profit, or the rate of profit etc. There is no clearly defined profit maximization rule about the profits.
+The term “Profit” is vague.
+It is because different mindsets will have a different perceptions of profit.
+E.g., profits can be the net profit, gross profit, before tax profit, profit per share, the rate of profit, etc. There is no clearly defined profit maximization rule about the profits.
 There is always a question on what is the best definition of profit.